|Module code|| Level 6: NSA 3512 (15 credits)|

-This module is applicable to emergency nurse practitioners, primary care nurse practitioners, community matrons, night-nurse practitioners, physiotherapists, occupational therapists, nurses working in pre-surgical clinics, and day surgery, cardiac and respiratory clinics, critical care outreach teams and walk-in centres.
+These modules are offered at Introductory level (level 6) and Advanced level, for those undertaking autonomous practice.
+They have been designed for emergency nurse practitioners, primary care nurse practitioners, community matrons, night-nurse practitioners, physiotherapists, occupational therapists, and nurses working in pre-surgical clinics, day surgery, cardiac and respiratory clinics, critical care outreach teams and walk-in centres.

 After completion of the module you will be able to:

 Learning and teaching will have a problem orientated focus through guided study and case scenarios in order to develop and reinforce lifelong learning perspectives for clinical skills.
 This will be done through guided on line learning supported by narrated presentations and online demonstration videos for the student to access at any time.
-Students will attend study days to access face to face clinical assessment skill demonstrations and supervision from teachers.
-Students will then be given the opportunity to develop these learnt assessment skills in their own practice setting.
+Students will access face to face clinical assessment skill demonstrations and supervision from teachers.
+Students will then be given the opportunity to develop these learnt assessment skills so it is essential that the student has a supervisor in practice and has secured an appropriate practice setting.

-Assessment will be 33% OSCE based on the clinical examination skills learnt as well as history taking and a written paper based on anatomy, physiology and clinical scenarios.
+Assessment will be 100% OSCE based for level 6 and mix of OSCE and Portfolio for level 7.
+OSCE is based on all the clinical examination skills learnt as well as history taking and a written paper based on anatomy, physiology and clinical scenarios.

-Current employment and support to practice in an appropriate health care setting.
-The student should be able to give details of an allocated clinically experienced (in that field) supervisor who will support their clinical practice.
+To be eligible for this module you must have current employment and support to practice in an appropriate health care setting.
+You should also be able to give details of an allocated clinically experienced (in that field) supervisor who will support your clinical practice.

 Per credit: £60